sendgrid/docs/content/docs/ui/sending-email/using-handlebars.md

 ## 	Handlebar.js reference

-This reference goes through examples of each helper - including HTML email snippits, and JSON test data.
+This reference goes through examples of each helper - including HTML email snippets, and JSON test data.

  ### 	Substitution